 3) To discover the Pic Saint-Loup and its wine estates.

-You will find the list of areas to visit around Montpellier by clicking on the ink below:
+You will find the list of areas to visit around Montpellier by clicking here.

 And what’s great is that some tours are free!